brunojacobss/FTF-CommitHistory/README.md

 The styling of choice was constructed with [React Bootstrap](https://react-bootstrap.github.io/).

-I followed TDD guidelines for the development of this application, using [Cypress](https://www.cypress.io/) for E2E testing, and component testing with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
+I followed TDD guidelines for the development of this application, using [Cypress](https://www.cypress.io/) for E2E testing, and basic unit testing with [Jest](https://jestjs.io/) and [Nock](https://github.com/nock/nock)

 ## Available Scripts